IRNAS/irnas-guidelines-docs/docs/developer_guidelines.md

 programming, some might need minor changes to become relevant:

 - [Printing kernel messages] - Replace kernel messages with log messages.
-- [Allocating memory] - Contains mentions of kernel specific memory allocators, but, the advice still applies.
+- [Allocating memory] - Contains mentions of kernel-specific memory allocators, but, the advice still applies.
 - [The inline disease] - Again, somewhat kernel specific, we rarely use `inline` keyword in our code, but, the advice still applies.